Every item highlighted in BLUE is a clickable link.

 *FORT NIAGARA This is a very historic fort since the 1700’s with good tours.

-*The Bistro at the Old Fort Inn is a popular place to eat.
+*The Bistro at the Old Fort Inn is a very popular place to eat.

 GRAND ISLAND~ This island is just south of Niagara Falls and north of Buffalo.